mnot/I-D/http-patch-status/draft.md

 	        { "op": "add", "path": "/items/-", "value": "b" }
 	    ]

-Here, the resulting document would be as above, but since ETags are not provided, the operation will succeed as long as the patch application succeeds.
+Here, the resulting document would be as above, but since entity tags are not provided, the operation will succeed as long as the patch application succeeds.